vrav/pyg-menu/README.md

   "text-color":[255,255,255]
 }
 ```
 The font-file can be a full path or simply a filename in the script directory.
-If not found, pygame will use None, which still works.
+If not found, pygame will use None, which still works, but is somewhat slower on startup.

 Outer padding surrounds the entire menu window, and the window is positioned so the cursor is inside it.
 Line padding adds extra padding to the top and bottom of menu items.
 Measurements are in pixels for both padding values.